-At Sweet’s, we care a LOT about pollinators…especially the honeybees who generate one of the key ingredients in Sweet’s Syrup!
+We care a LOT about pollinators…especially the bees who generate season-specific, raw, local honey - one of the key ingredients in Sweet’s organic elderberry syrup!

 There are around 4,000 species of bees in North America.
-They and their overseas cousins pollinate 80% of the world’s plants, including 90 different food crops.
+Along with their overseas cousins, they pollinate 80% of the world’s plants, including 90 different food crops.
 In fact, one out of every four bites you eat is made possible by a bee.
-When we include other pollinators like bats, butterflies, beetles, birds and small mammals, that figure bumps up to one in three bites.
+When you count other pollinators like bats, butterflies, beetles, birds, and small mammals, that figure bumps up to one in three bites!

-Pollinators need our help!
+Pollinators need help!
 Here are specific ways you can jump in.

 SPREAD THE WORD

-Set aside part of your yard or gardening space as a pollinator-friendly space.
+Set aside part of your yard, patio, or balcony as a pollinator-friendly space.
 You don’t need a big area to make a difference!
 Be sure to include:

-Clean Water: There should be a place for pollinators to get a drink of clean water.
-Scatter pebbles in a shallow container filled with water or place a few stones in your birdbath, to give those pollinators with short legs a place to stand as they hydrate!
+1. Clean Water: Scatter pebbles in a shallow container filled with water or place a few stones in your birdbath to give pollinators with short legs a place to stand as they hydrate!
 Remember to change the water often, and always keep the water source in the same spot so little critters can find it.

-2. Housing: About 70% of bees burrow in the soil, so leave a section of your garden or a few pots of soil unplanted.
-Other bees bore holes in wood to deposit their young, while feral honeybees and bumblebees nest in pre-existing cavities.
-Consider leaving a brush pile in a sunny, out-of-the-way spot.
-If you’re into DIY projects, try building a home for mason bees using these handy instructions..
-If you’re not quite as handy, you can buy one pre-made.
+2. A Place to Nest: About 70% of bees burrow in the soil, so leave a section of your garden or a few pots of dirt unplanted for them.
+Other bees use pre-existing cavities or bore holes in wood for nesting spaces.
+They'd appreciate you leaving a brush pile in a sunny, out-of-the-way spot.
+If you’re into DIY projects, try building a home for mason bees using these handy instructions.
+Or buy one pre-made!

-3. Toxin-Free Space: Watch what you spray!
-Natural herbicides, combined with helpful garden insects, can control weeds and keep bad bugs at bay.
-Cut your mosquito population without pesticides.
-Check out our earlier blog post for helpful suggestions.
+3. Toxin-Free Space: Natural herbicides combined with helpful garden insects can control weeds and keep bad bugs at bay.
+They're also budget-friendly!
+Check out this helpful article on nontoxic herbicides and pesticides.
+Learn to cut your mosquito population without pesticides with our earlier blog post.

-4. Appropriate Plants: Choose 3-5 species of NATIVE pollinator-friendly plants for each growing season to ensure a steady food supply.
-Concentrate on plants with purple or blue blooms (they produce more nectar and draw more pollinators) and supplement with other colors.
+If you're ready to go a step further, choose 3-5 species of NATIVE plants for each growing season to ensure a steady food supply.
+Did you know that plants with purple or blue blooms produce more nectar and draw more pollinators?
 If you’re buying annuals, pick ones with single-top blooms (like daisies or marigolds) instead of multi-top blooms (like double impatiens).
-Pollinators find it easier to get at the nectar and pollen if the bloom is simple.
+Pollinators find it easier to get at nectar and pollen when blooms are simple.

 Top 25 Native Pollinator Plants - North Carolina